 Citronellol in Everyday Life

-The most common way we encounter citronellol in our everyday lives is when we use mosquito repellent on a hot summer day.
+The most common way we encounter the citronellol terpene in our everyday lives is when we use mosquito repellent on a hot summer day.
 Citronellol may be included in repellents in candles, sprays, and diffusers.
 The naturally occurring terpene, classified by the EPA as a minimum risk pesticide, may be preferred to formulas that contain DEET and other chemicals.

 In addition to its utility in mosquito repellents, citronellol’s balance of floral and citrus notes make it a popular scent-enhancing ingredient in perfume and skin-care products such as body oil, after-shave balm, and deodorant soap.
 If you’ve ever purchased a skin-care product labeled as “citrus-scented” there’s a good chance that citronellol was an ingredient.
 You may also have gotten a whiff of citronellol if you’ve ever burned incense made with citronella oil.
-There is, however, some controversy about whether citronellol could be a skin allergen, and European companies are required to declare on product labels if the terpene is an ingredient.
+There is, however, some controversy about whether citronellol in cosmetics could be a skin allergen, and European companies are required to declare on product labels if the terpene is an ingredient.

-Therapeutic Properties of Citronellol
+Therapeutic Benefits of Citronellol

 Aside from its widespread usage in mosquito repellents, citronellol may also have tumor-inhibiting and anti-inflammatory effects, each of which warrants further scientific study.